The Formative Years: How ITL Inspired Cavalier’s Competitive Way

 “We’ve taken quite a few pages out of the ITL handbook,” admits Brian Bendig, President and Owner of Cavalier Tool & Manufacturing.

-“They were innovators in so many areas, but our connection goes deeper than that, as Cavalier was founded as a direct offshoot of ITL.”
+“They were innovators in so many areas, but our connection goes deeper than that, as Cavalier was founded as a direct offshoot of International Tools Limited.”

 In fact, in 1975, Cavalier Tool’s three founders – and former ITL employees – CNC leader Ray Bendig, Toolmaking Leader Rick Janisse and former Kelly Tool owner and operator Ron Kellenberger opened their rented facility at 4970 E.C.
 Row in Windsor near the Ontario/Michigan border.